-Over the past year, ALA has been “turning outward” as part of its Libraries Transforming Communities (LTC) initiative.
+In 2014-15, ALA began the process of Turning Outward as part of its Libraries Transforming Communities (LTC) initiative.
 For ALA staff, this has meant the opportunity to participate in support sessions led by The Harwood Institute for Public Innovation.
 All staff are welcome to learn about this approach to better serve the needs and aspirations of our community.
-For tools, learning sessions and resource on Turning Outward, visit the Resources for Libraries page.
+For tools, learning sessions and resource on Turning Outward, visit the Turning Outward Resources for Libraries page.

 During the past year, our community – ALA members, staff and the library field – has embraced the Harwood approach to community engagement, as evidenced in the 10 communities participating in the library cohort funded by the Bill & Melinda Gates Foundation, in high attendance at training and introductions offered at numerous ALA and PLA conference programs, in the Kitchen Table Conversations in which member insights help form ALA's strategic goals.